joeylane729/MDSpecialist/README.md

 # MDSpecialist

+https://md-specialist.vercel.app/ (this is a work-in-progress, some functionality may contain bugs)

 A web application that matches patients with the best medical subspecialists for their specific diagnosis based on objective criteria (training, experience, publications, talks, website mentions) and location.

 ## Features